Higgs pair production: Decay channels

+Different channels provide complementary sensitivity to the HH signal.

 Experimental status

 Higgs boson pair production has not yet been observed at the LHC.
 The Standard Model predicts a small cross-section for non-resonant HH production via gluon–gluon fusion, approximately 31 fb at a center-of-mass energy of 13 TeV.
 This small rate, coupled with large backgrounds in most decay channels, makes the search experimentally challenging.